gvwilson/sensibleadventures/bookster/bookster.md

 "The Hett are all out on the street," she whispered loudly.

-"As long as they're not in here," Thomas said, sliding Lady Kembe's portrait from its container.
+"As long as they're not in here," Thomas said, ignoring Razi's bottle as he slid Lady Kembe's portrait from its tube.
 "Now, bosun, if you wouldn't mind watching the door?"

 Without waiting, the magician rolled the picture flat on the table and stood a candle beside it.
 He didn't bother with a knife---he just